News

 Practically, you can start by developing self-compassion.

-Remember the stress protocol where participants gave speeches before stone-faced evaluators, only to watch their cortisol spike?
+Remember the stress protocol in which participants gave speeches before stone-faced evaluators, only to watch their cortisol spike?
 A 2014 study ran people through the exact same stress test but measured something else: whether self-compassion made a difference.

 It certainly did.
 Participants who scored higher in self-compassion showed markedly lower inflammatory responses than their more self-critical peers.
 The effect held even after controlling for self-esteem, depressive symptoms, and how distressed participants felt during the task.
 How you view and relate to yourself under pressure significantly shapes how your body responds.

 So what does self-compassion actually look like?
-Psychologist Kristin Neff, who developed the scale used in the study, identifies three core components:
+Psychologist Kristin Neff, who developed the scale used in the study, identified three core components:

 1. Self-Kindness Over Self-Judgment